 Ruby on Rails framework allowed Etsy maintain a reliable database, easily implement additional functions and carry out system integration.

 Fiverr is an international freelance exchange, founded in 2010, which allows people to remotely earn money on their unique abilities and skills.
-Users can derive income from various fields of activity - copywriting, design, programming, training, etc. A distinctive feature of the service is the pricing policy of services - the minimum cost of completing an order, referred to as the "gig" platform, is $ 5.
-However, freelancers can offer their services at a higher price, earning on one order many times more money with the help of upsells (“extra gigs”) - additional work that accompanies the main service.
+Users can derive income from various fields of activity – copywriting, UX/UI services, frontend/backend development services, training, etc. A distinctive feature of the service is the pricing policy of services – the minimum cost of completing an order, referred to as the “gig” platform, is $ 5.
+However, freelancers can offer their services at a higher price, earning on one order many times more money with the help of upsells (“extra gigs”) – additional work that accompanies the main service.

-Ruby on Rails and it’s combination with other technologies like React, jQuery, Python, helps to cope with high load and traffic.
+Ruby on Rails and it’s combination with other technologies like React, jQuery, Python, helps to cope with high load and traffic and allows Fiverr to take a place among best ruby on rails website examples.

 A Chicago-based mecca for devoted music lovers, this website was built with Ruby and has its primary focus on indie artists or bands.
 But not only – it covers well-known pop stars as well.
 They also organize the annual summer music festival with the same name.
 Pitchfork is seen as a place where you can find new uncommercialized music, check out various best-ofs and be aware of the latest trends in music.
 By visiting Pitchfork, you nurture your “before-it-was-cool” attitude: “type-a-band’s-name-here” is new?
 I listened to their stuff 3 years ago on Pitchfork”.